 The specific areas include essential skills and knowledge.
 They emerge from the prime areas and provide important contexts for learning.
 The prime areas are strengthened and applied through the specific areas.
 They comprise:

 We implement the seven areas of learning through a combination of planned, purposeful play and a mix of adult-led and child-initiated activity.
 Our warm and nurturing environment means that children are just as much at ease when playing freely as they are when being guided and supported by adults.
 We follow a daily timetable that is, by necessity, flexible, but that gives children an orderly routine to recognise and predict.
 Our aim is to enable every child the opportunity to work towards and achieve their own particular learning goals.

 A special feature of our provision is our 'group time' when the children are split into smaller groups roughly according to their age.
 Here they have time to listen to stories, play games and have discussions with their peer groups, guided by their own teacher.
 For the older children, group time is great preparation for school, as they sit on chairs, have a register, appoint a 'leader', talk about the weather, about the days of the week, count how many are in the group etc. When appropriate, we also use this time to teach children about numbers, phonics, early 'writing' and 'reading'.

-We have 'gym' sessions every week.
-These fun sessions, usually accompanied by music, offer a range of opportunities for children to develop and to try out new skills and equipment (beanbags, pom poms, skipping ropes, ribbons etc).
+Our SENCO runs OT-inspired 'jumping beans' sessions every week.
+These fun sessions offer a range of opportunities for small groups of children to develop new skills using a variety of equipment (beanbags, balance beams, peanut ball etc).
 They are encouraged to be aware of themselves, of others and of the space around them.
-They also learn about the importance of being healthy and eating well, and of the effect that exercise can have on their bodies.
+We also have whole group gym sessions during which the children enjoy jogging on the spot, doing star jumps, balancing, stretching and skipping, often in response to music.
+During these sessions, the children learn about the importance of being healthy and eating well and about the effect that exercise has on their bodies.

 MUSIC & SINGING